abellok/Movie-List/README.md

 - As a user, I want to change the rating of a movie in the list
 - As a user, I want to find all the movies associated with a specific director
 - As a user, I want to be able to save my movie list to file
-- As a user, i want to be able to load my movie list from file
+- As a user, I want to be able to load my movie list from file

+## Instructions for Grader

+- You can generate the first required event by pressing the 'add' button.
+This will trigger a popup window that will prompt you to enter information of a movie you wish to add to the list.
+Click 'add' in the popup window to add it to the list.
+- You can generate the second required event by selecting a movie in the list on the main window, and pressing the 'delete' button underneath.
+- My visual elements are located in both the main window and the popup window.
+- You can save the state of my application by pressing the 'save' button.
+- You can reload the state of my saved application by pressing the 'load' button.